Fixed it for you: protocol repair using lineage graphs Oldenburg et al., CIDR’19

 For the example program we were looking at earlier, this would translate into making it harder to send the ack by ensuring all the required conditions were present first.

-Invoking this strategy, the programmer will be presented with a set of rule suggestions to add, and a set of dependencies to adjust, that, if applied appropriately, close the window between establishment of A and C permanently— fixing the bug.
+Invoking this strategy, the programmer will be presented with a set of rule suggestions to add, and a set of dependencies to adjust, that, if applied appropriately, close the window between establishment of and permanently— fixing the bug.

 Evaluation